Golden Bough Playhouse: Theatre of the Golden Bough

-Theatrical activities in the town had become so popular that Kuster built a theater in 1924, the Theatre of the Golden Bough, to compete with the Arts and Crafts Club's theater.
+Theatrical activities in the town had become so popular that Kuster built a theatre in 1924, the Theatre of the Golden Bough, to compete with the Arts and Crafts Theatre.
 Kuster's new theatre opened on June 6, 1924.
-It borrowed the name "Golden Bough" from Roman mythology, where the Golden Bough refers to a branch with golden leaves, allowing the Trojan hero Aeneas to journey safely through the underworld.
-The interior of the theater had 360 seats with wicker arm chairs.
+It borrowed the name "Golden Bough" from Roman mythology, where the Golden Bough refers to a branch with golden leaves that allows the Trojan hero Aeneas to journey safely through the underworld.
+The interior of the theatre had 360 seats with wicker arm chairs.
 The stage had a depth of thirty feet with spot and flood lights, and a cyclorama at the back of the stage gave the effect of vast spaces.
 The orchestra space was large enough to seat thirty to forty musicians.
-The theater hosted 50 productions each year and also educational programs.
+The theatre hosted 50 productions each year and also educational programs.

-The theater was located on Ocean Avenue, the main street in Carmel, between Lincoln Street and Monte Verde Street; in front was The Court of the Golden Bough, with a group of shops.
+The theatre was located on Ocean Avenue, the main street in Carmel, between Lincoln Street and Monte Verde Street; in front was The Court of the Golden Bough, with a group of shops.
 Kuster was a musician and lawyer from Los Angeles who relocated to Carmel to establish his own theatre and school.
-Kuster's wife built the Carmel Weavers Studio, with a ticket booth, in the Court.
-The first production at the theater was Maurice Browne's play, The Mother of Gregory, with Ellen Van Volkenburg in the title-role.
+In 1922 architect Lee Gottfried built the Carmel Weavers Studio on the corner of Ocean Avenue and Dolores Street; in 1924 Kuster had it rolled about block down Ocean Avenue, and it became the theatre's box office, in the Court.
+The first production at the theatre was Maurice Browne's play, The Mother of Gregory, with Ellen Van Volkenburg in the title-role.
 The play was followed by a nine-week drama school.

 In 1928, Kuster leased the theatre to a local movie exhibitor, the Manzanita Theatre.
 He then traveled to Europe for a year to study production techniques in Berlin and to negotiate for rights to produce English and European plays in the United States.
 1929, after his return, he leased the theatre to a movie chain for a period of five years.
 Kuster stipulated that the name "Golden Bough" could not be used for a movie house, so it was renamed the Carmel Theatre.